Instant, accurate weight calculations for TMT bar, steel plate, MS pipe, angle, channel & beam. Pick a calculator below or use the all-in-one tool.

 Mild steel (MS) and TMT rebar have a density of 7,850 kg/m³ (7.85 g/cm³).
 Stainless steel SS 304 is slightly heavier at 8,000 kg/m³, and SS 316 is 8,027 kg/m³.
 Aluminium is much lighter at 2,700 kg/m³.
 SteelMath calculators automatically apply the correct density for the selected grade.

 Accurate weight calculation is critical for estimating material costs, verifying supplier invoices, designing structural members, and planning transport logistics.
-In India, steel is typically purchased by weight (per kg or per tonne), so even small errors in calculation can lead to significant cost differences on large projects.
+Steel is typically purchased by weight (per kg or per tonne), so even small errors in calculation can lead to significant cost differences on large projects.